Flow Effects on Jet quenching with Detailed Balance: Introduction

 Gluon radiation induced by multiple scattering of an energetic parton propagating in a dense medium leads to induced parton energy loss or jet quenching.
 As discovered in high-energy heavy-ion collisions at RHIC, jet quenching is manifested in both the suppression of single inclusive hadron spectrum at high transverse momentum $p_T$ region\cite{phenix} and the disappearance of the typical back-to-back jet structure in dihadron correlations\cite{star}.
 Extentive theoretical investigation of jet quenching has been widely carried out in recent years\cite{GW94,BDPMS,Zakharov,GLV,Wiedua,GuoW}.
-Based on the static color-screened Yukawa potential proposed by Gyulassy and Wang\cite{GW94}, an opacity expansion method was developed to obtain the non-Abelian energy loss, and it shows that the induced gluon radiation intensity is dominated by the first order opacity contribution\cite{GLV}.
-However, the medium cannot be described as being static, the collective flow has to be considered\cite{BDMS,SW,WW}.
-Later, the interaction between the jet and the target partons in the presence of collective flow was modeled by a momentum shift $\mathbf{q}_0$ in the Gyulassy-Wang's static potential\cite{ASWiedemann}, but this assumption lacks sufficient theoretical evidence.
+Most of the jet quenching theory research are studied in a static medium based on the static color-screened Yukawa potential proposed by Gyulassy and Wang\cite{GW94}.
+However, the medium is not static, the collective flow need to be considered\cite{BDMS,SW,WW}.
+Later, the interaction between the jet and the target partons in the presence of collective flow was modeled by a momentum shift $\mathbf{q}_0$ perpendicular to the jet direction in the Gyulassy-Wang's static potential\cite{ASWiedemann}, but this assumption lacks sufficient theoretical evidence.
 Recently, local transport coefficient $\hat{q}$, which is related to the squared average transverse momentum transfer from the medium to the hard parton per unit length, has been investigated in the presence of transverse flow\cite{BMS,Liu}.
 However, when relating $\hat{q}$ with the energy density $\varepsilon$ of the medium, $\hat{q}\simeq c\varepsilon^{3/4}$, a problem appears that the determination of $c$ is different from $c=2$ to $c>8,\cdots,19$ by various authors, the results lack consistency.
 The $\hat{q}$ study with collective flow in Ref.\cite{BMS} based on BDMPS energy loss calculation gives only a macroscopic result for parton energy loss.
-Many interesting properties such as the flow effects on the non-Abelian Laudau-Pomeranchuk-Migdal(LPM) interference effect and opacity can not be studied.
+Many interesting properties in jet quenching theory such as the flow effects on the non-Abelian Laudau-Pomeranchuk-Migdal(LPM) interference effect and opacity can not be studied.
 On the other hand, only radiative energy loss can be considered in Ref.\cite{BMS}, the detailed balance effect with gluon absorption cannot be included.
 It has been shown that the gluon absorption play an important role for the intermediate jet energy region\cite{Wang:2001sf}.